Clear, practical advice on daily living equipment for young people

 Cycling can offer a fun and effective way for children of all abilities to enjoy new levels of independence, individual challenge and social contact.
-Through gentle and controlled limb and joint exercises it teaches coordination and rhythm, develops body and environmental awareness and promotes strength, stamina and general health.1 2
+Through gentle and controlled limb and joint exercises it teaches coordination and rhythm, develops body and environmental awareness and promotes strength, stamina and general health (London Cycling Campaign, 2009).

-The bikes and trikes listed here have features that may make them suitable for children with disabilities3, including:
+The bikes and trikes listed here have features that may make them suitable for children with disabilities, including:

 - Support such as extra wheels, trunk, head and neck supports.

 - Adjustable seats and height adjustable backrests to allow for growth.

 - Hand loops, foot straps, stabilisers, control poles and steering restrictors to provide security and assist with control.